GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 ## Build Requirements

-- Microsoft Visual C++ 2019 or newer (MS Build Tools also works; VC++ 2017 may work but is no longer tested by CI builds)
+- Microsoft Visual C++ 2019 or newer (MS Build Tools also works)
-- CMake 3.14 or newer (CMake should be newer than the Visual Studio and Boost version you are using; if using clang with libc++ use 3.18+)
+- CMake 3.22 or newer (CMake should be newer than the Visual Studio and Boost version you are using;)
 - git
-- Boost 1.67 or newer
+- Boost 1.75 or newer
 - MS-MPI v8 or newer (if MPI support is needed)

 ## Setup for Visual Studio